-On May 1, 1906, the Gregory brothers’ mother established the Natika rural post office which was named after an Indian maiden.
-It was located in their home.
+On May 1, 1906, the Gregory brothers’ mother established the Natika rural post office, located in their home, which was named after an Indian maiden.
 The Baptist church serves were also held in their home at intervals, by a Minister from Quill Lake travelling by horseback.

 In 1907, the first school, known as Bogend, was built one mile east of the present town site.
 Presbyterian Church and Sunday school were held in the school and attended by everyone for miles around.
 Picnics, dances and ball games were the main sources of amusement at that time.

-In 1909, the Saskatchewan Legislature passed a Rural Municipality Act eliminating Local Improvement Districts (L.I.D.).
-Then, in January 1913 after a meeting at the Roach’s farm, the L.I.D. became a Rural Municipality called Roach.
-In 1914, the Council petitioned the Minister of Municipal Affairs, and was granted a name change to the Rural Municipality of Ayr.
+From 1905 to 1913 the area was the Local Improvement District (L.I.D.).
+In 1913, the L.I.D. was constituted as the Rural Municipality of Roach No. 339, as meetings were held at the home of James Roach.
+In 1914, the Council petitioned the Minister of Municipal Affairs, and was granted a name change to the Rural Municipality of Ayr No. 339, containing Bogend Post Office, established in 1905, and Bogend School in 1907.
 This RM name continued until 1930, when a petition again changed the name to the Rural Municipality of LeRoy No. 339.

 In 1920, the Canadian Pacific Railway was built, linking LeRoy with Lanigan and Watson.
 Bogend was not considered a suitable name for our village, so LeRoy was chosen in honor of John LeRoy, who gave his life in World War I. He was the son of one of the first families to settle here.

-The first municipal doctor was Dr. Hindson, arriving in 1922.
-The land was taxed to pay his salary and it proved to be a wonderfull boon to the settlers.
+Dr. Hindson was our first municipal Doctor arriving in 1922.
+The land was taxed to pay his salary and it proved to be a wonderful boon to the settlers.

 LeRoy is well known as a Co-operative district; the Community Hall and Cheese Factory were built by shareholders.

-Many changes have taken place since LeRoy was incorporated as a village in 1923 and as a Town in 1963.
+Many changes have taken place since LeRoy was incorporated as a village on December 5, 1922 and as a Town in 1963.
 A dial telephone system was introduced in 1963.
 In 1964, Natural Gas was brought to the town.
 In Jubilee year, 1965, our water and sewer system was installed.

 At the LeRoy Union Hospital, the health needs were taken care of by Dr. P. Korol, the resident doctor and Mrs. MacCuish as Matron.
 Prior to this, the Matron, Mrs. Brown, served our community for years.
 The first Matron was Miss Verna Barclay.

-There are seven churches; Anglican, Baptist, Jehovah’s Witness, Lutheran, Pentecostal, Roman Catholic and United of Canada.
+There were seven churches; Anglican, Baptist, Jehovah’s Witness, Lutheran, Pentecostal, Roman Catholic and United of Canada.